FAQ: Frequently-asked questions

 Q: What happens if I fail to complete the 2,000 kms distance or fail to arrive at the finish by 4pm on Sunday?

 A: You are classified as a DNF in the results and miss out on the rally badge, fridge magnet & barbecue BUT you get to keep the t-shirt.
-Every year a few riders pull out, finding the distance too onerous.
+Every year a few riders pull out, finding the distance too onerous or the TT fates have a surprise for them.
 At least they gave it a crack.

 Q: Some checkpoints are vistas.
 What if I'm there at night & can't capture the view?